Mirrors (Nivea album)

 Mirrors is the fourth studio album from American singer and songwriter Nivea, released on September 26, 2019 by Hill Music Group.
 Mirrors musically differs from Nivea's previous albums.

 The album serves as a follow-up to her third album Animalistic (2006) and her first studio album in almost a decade.
 It features production from Nivea herself, Derrian Barnett, Twanbeatmaker, PlayBoy David Luke Jr., J. Wells, Stephen Wimberly and Delroy Ford.
+She announced the album's forthcoming release in 2015, stating that it would be part of a "dual project" also including a "stripped down album", The Randy Watson Collection.

 Singles

 The album's lead single, "Circles" was released on September 29, 2018, along with the accompanying music video.

 Track listing

 Credits are adapted from the album's liner notes and Tidal.